 Ligaplex I directly supports connective tissue and the natural healing process in joints.
 In contrast, Ligaplex II directly supports tissues and joints engaged in severe and repeated activities.

 Calcium, Manganese, Vitamins A, C, D, and B12, and other well-known joint-health-enhancing substances, are all included in Ligaplex I and Ligaplex II.

 Making a perfect blend of the active components in each product, essential nutrients are transported to cells where they can support cellular biochemical and physiological processes in tissue and joints.

 A Little About Glucosamine

 There are three different forms of glucosamine supplements: glucosamine sulfate, glucosamine hydrochloride, and N-acetyl glucosamine.

 Osteoarthritis patients often turn to glucosamine sulfate and hydrochloride for relief.
-Glucosamine is usually prescribed for illnesses such as arthritis, rheumatic, and MS.
+Glucosamine is usually prescribed for arthritis, rheumatic, and MS.

 The Bottom Line

 I think now you know what makes ligaplex vs glucosamine different.